KrishnaMehta123/Suggestedits/docs/Engagements/web-push/web-push-stats.md

 | Safari  | 10 Seconds (Read and Connect), 30 Sec (Read) | 3            |

 For more information, refer to the [Channel-Specific Timeouts and Retries](doc:platform-considerations#channel-specific-timeouts-and-retries).

-Understanding how users interact with your web experience is crucial for optimizing engagement.
-Learn more about analyzing key [Customer Engagement Metrics](https://clevertap.com/blog/customer-engagement-metrics/) to refine your web strategy to drive better conversions.